-- High expectations shared and modelled by all staff - School rules (known as 3Bs) clear and understood by all. - Home-School Agreement signed by parents/carers and children. - All adults in school take responsibility for good behaviour across the school and apply rewards and sanctions in line with school policy. - Engaging with parents to work in partnership to support positive behaviour. - PHSE lessons to develop attitudes, skills and knowledge relating to behavior and being a good citizen of the school. - Effective classroom management and use of the school's agreed behaviour strategy. - Providing appropriate support for pupils who need additional personal social emotional support including working with other agencies. - Leadership opportunities for older children to encourage them to be role models to younger children and share in some responsibility for their care (i.e. Play-pals, Sports leaders). - All children are encouraged to play a positive role in the broader life of the school (e.g. Student Council). - Effective management of pupil transition to support pupils through times of change. - Assemblies and times of collective worship are used to emphasize school values and positive behaviour and its benefits, and to discuss whole school or key stage issues relating to behaviour.
+- High expectations shared and modelled by all staff - School rules (known as 3Bs) clear and understood by all. - Home-School Agreement signed by parents/carers and children. - All adults in school take responsibility for good behaviour across the school and apply rewards and sanctions in line with school policy. - Shared language/systems used to reinforce behaviour expectations (eg Wonderful Walking, hands up to gain attention of larger groups of children) - Engaging with parents to work in partnership to support positive behaviour. - PHSE lessons to develop attitudes, skills and knowledge relating to behavior and being a good citizen of the school. - Effective classroom management and use of the school's agreed behaviour strategy. - Providing appropriate support for pupils who need additional personal social emotional support including working with other agencies. - Leadership opportunities for older children to encourage them to be role models to younger children and share in some responsibility for their care (i.e. Play-pals, Sports leaders). - All children are encouraged to play a positive role in the broader life of the school (e.g. Student Council). - Effective management of pupil transition to support pupils through times of change. - Assemblies and times of collective worship are used to emphasize school values and positive behaviour and its benefits, and to discuss whole school or key stage issues relating to behaviour.